Sebastian Mielitz: VfB Oldenburg

 On 30 June 2022, Mielitz returned to northern Germany, signing with VfB Oldenburg, newly promoted to the 3.
 Liga.

+Werder Bremen II

+On 1 May 2024, Werder Bremen announced he would return to the club in the summer, ten years after he left, to play for the club's reserves in the 2024–25 season.

 International career

 In October 2008, Mielitz was called up by the Germany under-20 national team for the first time and made his Germany U20 debut on 12 October 2008, in a 2–1 loss against Austria U20.

 He was part of the team that participated at the 2009 FIFA U-20 World Cup.

 Personal life

-Born in Zehdenick, East Germany, Mielitz said he is from Neulöwenberg and described it as ‘’"a village, just a village, there's nothing but forest and lake around, there are 400, maybe 450 inhabitants, a main road."’’
+Born in Zehdenick, East Germany, Mielitz said he is from Neulöwenberg and described it as "a village, just a village, there's nothing but forest and lake around, there are 400, maybe 450 inhabitants, a main road."
 Mielitz also said he grew up supporting Werder Bremen.
 Also, in the same interview, he mentioned: "I am rather into myself, quiet, patient.
 In the goal, however, I am not the least.
 I'll be on the table."

 Mielitz attended a sports school when he was 13 before going to a different school in Bremen where he graduated despite being absent from class.
 He revealed that his parents were supportive of his sport choices, having taken him to important events and games, but after attending boarding school in Cottbus, he began to live apart from his parents and see them only on weekends.
 In addition to speaking German, Mielitz also speaks English and Spanish.
 In July 2015, Mielitz became a father for the first time when his girlfriend gave birth to a baby boy.